omoyal/openshift_admins_for_devops_workshop/Day 2/Lab-A_our_first_operator.md

 vim imageset-config.yaml
 ```

-Paste the following content into `imageset-config.yaml`:
+Create and Paste the following content into `imageset-config.yaml`:
 ```yaml
 ---
 kind: ImageSetConfiguration